marselgray/trillo/README.md

 2. FlexBox

+3. SVGs -- scalable vector graphs
+SVGs are preferred since they are easily to manipulate and have better support than iconfonts.

 ###  Notes
 FlexBox Definition and Terms:
+1. Flex
-1. Instead of writing flex-grow, flex-basis, flex-shrink you can simply write flex where the first item is flex-grow, the second if flex-shrink, and the final is flex-basis.
+Instead of writing flex-grow, flex-basis, flex-shrink you can simply write flex where the first item is flex-grow, the second if flex-shrink, and the final is flex-basis.
 ```
 /* this */
 flex: 1 100px;